Complete Guide To Building HIPAA Compliant Health Apps

 In May 2014, New York Presbyterian Hospital and Columbia University paid a combined $4.8 million to Department of Health and Human Services after data breach exposed 6,800 patient records.

-In another case in April 2014, a $1.7 million enforcement action was taken against Humana subsidiary, Concentra to resolve potential violations of the HIPAA Compliance rules.
+In another case in April 2014, a $1.7 million enforcement action was taken against Humana subsidiary, Concentra to resolve potential violations of the HIPAA security rules.

 These penalty figures are scary but important to note.